LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 ## Configuration of the Measurement

 The configured hardware is then connected to the host system using the *MRPcli config setupsensor*-(+cli) command.
-Afterwards, the measurement is configured for an measurement run, using the following configuration commands from listing \ref{lst:evaluation_measurement_config}.
+Afterwards, the measurement is configured for a measurement run, using the following configuration commands from listing \ref{lst:evaluation_measurement_config}.

 \newpage